-Mr. James Baird died in the year 165-, leaving two sons and two daughters-viz., John and Robert, Bathia and Euphan.
+Mr James Baird died in the year 165-, leaving two sons and two daughters, viz.

+-John and Robert, Bathia and Euphan.

-The eldest daughter, Bathia, was married to Sir Andrew Ramsay, of Whitehill, in the Shire of Edinburgh, of the family of Dalhousie, but by default of issue-male, these lands are now become the property of-Balfour Ramsay, of Balbirny, by marrying the only sister of the last Sir John Ramsay, of Whitehill.
+The eldest daughter, Bathia, was married to Sir Andrew Ramsay, of Whitehill, in the Shire of Edinburgh, of the family of Dalhousie, but by default of issue-male, these lands are now become the property of -- Balfour Ramsay, of Balbirny, by his marrying the only sister of the last Sir John Ramsay, of Whitehill.
 The second daughter, Euphan, was married to Sir Patrick Murray, of Deuchar, second son to Murray, of Philiphaugh.
 He was a merchant of good reputation in France, and purchased the lands of Deuchar and Temple, in the Shire of Edinburgh.
 Their eldest daughter, Euphan, was married to Sir Archibald Hamilton, of Rosehaugh, in the Shire of Lanark, of whom there are several descendants.
-The second, Elizabeth, was married to the Lord Somerville, and was mother to the late Lord Somerville.
+The second Elizabeth was married to the Lord Somerville, and was mother to the late Lord Somerville.

-Mr. James Baird's eldest son (John Baird) was also brought up to the law, and having travelled much in foreign parts, became a man of great knowledge in his profession.
+Mr James Baird's eldest son was also brought up to the law, and having travelled much in foreign parts, became a man of great knowledge in his profession.
 Upon the Restoration of King Charles II., he was made a Knight Baronet, and soon after one of the Senators of the College of Justice, and known by the name of Lord Newbyth.
-He first purchased the Lands of Gilmerton, in the Shire of Edinburgh, and Parish of Libberton, from Crichton of Lugton, and as his business prevented him going to his North Country estate, he sold the lands of Byth in Aberdeenshire, and purchased those of Foord and White Kirk, in the Shire of Haddington, and got them erected into one barony, by the name of Newbyth.
-He married Margaret, only daughter to Sir James Hay, of Linplum, in the Shire of Haddington, second son to the Earl of Tweeddale.
-By this marriage he had one son, William, and a daughter, who was betrothed to the Lord Balmerinoch, but in going to her uncle, the Earl of Tweeddale's house, at Yester, to be married, was overturned in a coach and died in a few hours after.
+He first purchased the Lands of Gilmerton, in the Shire of Edinburgh, and Parish of Libberton, from Crichton of Lugton, and as his business prevented him going to his North Country Estate, he sold the lands of Byth in Aberdeenshire, and purchased those of Foord and White Kirk, in the Shire of Haddington, and got them erected into one barony, by the name of Newbyth.

+His son, John Baird, married Margaret, only daughter to Sir James Hay, of Linplum, in the Shire of Haddington, second son to the Earl of